Pukekura Park & Coastal Walkway, New Plymouth Attraction

 Coastal Walkway

-New Plymouth’s impressive 7km Coastal Walkway forms an expansive sea-edge promenade which links the coast with the city.
-Running alongside the Tasman Sea and almost the entire length of the city, the Coastal Walkway stretches from the Waiwhakaiho River mouth in the east to Pioneer Park in the west and is a popular spot to take time out to enjoy the great views.
+New Plymouth’s impressive 11km Coastal Walkway forms an expansive sea-edge promenade which links the coast with the city.
+Running alongside the Tasman Sea and almost the entire length of the city, the Coastal Walkway stretches from Bell Block in the east to Pioneer Park in the west and is a popular spot to take time out to enjoy the great views.
 The easy-grade sealed walkway is also well-frequented by walkers, runners, cyclists and rollerbladers.

 New Plymouth’s iconic 45-metre-high kinetic sculpture Wind Wand is now a well-recognised part of the walkway's landscape.
 There are also a number of interesting stone carvings and pieces of public art on and around the walkway.